-- 2.17.
-An applicant for an undergraduate programme who, in the judgement of Senate, or its delegated authority: - i. has a cognate prior qualification, or certified learning, equivalent to the first developmental year of a three or four year full-time undergraduate programme of study may be admitted with advanced standing direct to the second developmental year; or, - ii. has a cognate prior qualification or certified learning, equivalent to the first two development years of a four year full-time integrated masters programme of study may be admitted with advanced standing directly to the third developmental year.

-In either situation, the amount of academic credit to be taken shall be reduced accordingly, the progression and award regulations shall take into account only those modules taken at QMUL during the current registration period, and the developmental years shall be weighted accordingly.
+- 2.18.
+An applicant for an undergraduate programme who, in the judgement of Senate or its delegated authority, has a cognate prior qualification or certified learning equivalent to: - the first developmental year of a three or four year full-time undergraduate programme of study may be admitted with advanced standing direct to the second developmental year; - ii. the first two developmental years of a four year full-time integrated masters programme of study may be admitted with advanced standing directly to the third developmental year. - In either situation, the amount of academic credit to be taken shall be reduced accordingly, the progression and award regulations shall take into account only those modules taken at QMUL during the current registration period, and the developmental years shall be weighted accordingly. - 2.19.

-2.18.
 Except in exceptional circumstances, students shall not be admitted directly to the final developmental year of an undergraduate programme, unless they are studying a similar programme leading to the same award at another college of the University of London, or a programme with an approved collaborative arrangement.
 In such cases, the prior study and marks achieved count towards the final award, as agreed through the collaborative arrangement or at the point of admission.